 Annette Marquis is the Director of Operations for the Living Legacy Project, Inc., a non-profit organization that educates people about the enduring lessons of the American Civil Rights Movement.
 Previously, she served the Unitarian Universalist Association as LGBTQ and Multicultural Programs Director, as acting Southeast Regional Lead, and District Executive for the Southeast District.
 Annette is the author of Resistance: A Memoir of Civil Disobedience in Maricopa County.
 Her writing has appeared in various journals and anthologies including Coming Out in Faith: Voices of LGBTQ Unitarian Universalism and The Women of Katrina: How Gender, Race, and Class Matter in an American Disaster.
 She regularly publishes three newsletters, "Wandering WordsWomen," "Accidental Mentors: Inspirational Stories of Women Who Shaped My Life by Just Being Themselves," and "Memoir Story Craft."
 You can find her writing at annettemarquis.com.

 Annette lives with her wife Wendy in Richmond, VA, where she is a member of First Unitarian Universalist Church of Richmond.
-With Anita Lee, Annette is co-founder of The National Pledge to End Racism Initiative, based on the Birmimgham Pledge.
+With Anita Lee, Annette is co-founder of The National Pledge to End Racism Initiative, based on the Birmingham Pledge.

 Annette Marquis is the Director of Operations for the Living Legacy Project, Inc., a non-profit organization that educates people about the enduring lessons of the American Civil Rights Movement.
 Previously, she served the Unitarian Universalist Association as LGBTQ and Multicultural Programs Director, as acting Southeast Regional Lead, and District Executive for the Southeast District.
 Annette is the author of Resistance: A Memoir of Civil Disobedience in Maricopa County.
 Her writing has appeared in various journals and anthologies including Coming Out in Faith: Voices of LGBTQ Unitarian Universalism and The Women of Katrina: How Gender, Race, and Class Matter in an American Disaster.
 She regularly publishes three newsletters, "Wandering WordsWomen," "Accidental Mentors: Inspirational Stories of Women Who Shaped My Life by Just Being Themselves," and "Memoir Story Craft."
 You can find her writing at annettemarquis.com.

 Annette lives with her wife Wendy in Richmond, VA, where she is a member of First Unitarian Universalist Church of Richmond.
-With Anita Lee, Annette is co-founder of The National Pledge to End Racism Initiative, based on the Birmimgham Pledge.
+With Anita Lee, Annette is co-founder of The National Pledge to End Racism Initiative, based on the Birmingham Pledge.

-Civil Rights Movement Educator: TBA
+Jan Sneegas, Civil Rights Movement Educator

-ETA Tour Manager: TBA
+ETA Tour Manager: Carlos Gomez